Euclid preparation. CIV. Impact of galaxy intrinsic alignment modelling choices on Euclid 3x2pt cosmology: Forecast pipeline

 \subsection{Scale cuts}

-Since current theories become unreliable on small, highly nonlinear scales, we impose scale cuts to ensure we only use scales where predictions are robust.
+Since current theories become unreliable on small, highly non-linear scales, we impose scale cuts to ensure we only use scales where predictions are robust.
 We set scale cuts based on \citet{Doux_2021, Doux_2022}, who define a small-scale physical mode, $k_{\mathrm{max}}$, that is converted to a multipole $\ell_{\mathrm{max}}$ using the relation $k=(\ell + 1/2)/\chi(z)$.
+Therefore, for a given cosmological probe, the same $k_{\mathrm{max}}$ is employed for all redshift bins.
 The idea behind this technique is that the matter power spectra that enter Eq.~(\ref{eq:general_cl_limber}) are valid for $k<k_{\mathrm{max}}$, so that we effectively remove multipoles $\ell$ receiving information from smaller scales.
-This is done by integrating the $C_{\ell}$ up to a given $k_{\mathrm{max}}$, such that the fraction over the total $C_{\ell}$ is $\alpha<1$:
+This was done by integrating the $C_{\ell}$ up to a given $k_{\mathrm{max}}$ such that the fraction over the total $C_{\ell}$ is $\alpha<1$:

-We set $\alpha=0.95$, so that the wavenumbers $k>k_{\mathrm{max}}$ only contribute 5\% to the total $C_{\ell}$.
-We consider different $k_{\mathrm{max}}$ based on the cosmological probe we analyse.
-We set $k_{\mathrm{max}}=0.3\,\invhMpc$ for \gls{ggl} and \gls{gc}, since we want to stay in a regime where linear galaxy bias is valid.\footnote{Euclid Collaboration: Gouyou Beauchamps et al. (in preparation) analyse the validity of the linear galaxy bias prescription in angular statistics for a \Euclid sample defined in Flagship.
+We set $\alpha=0.95$ so that the wavenumbers $k>k_{\mathrm{max}}$ only contribute 5\% to the total $C_{\ell}$ \citep{Doux_2021, Doux_2022}.
+We considered different $k_{\mathrm{max}}$ based on the cosmological probe we analysed.
+We set $k_{\mathrm{max}}=0.3\,\invhMpc$ for \gls{ggl} and \gls{gc} since we want to stay in a regime where linear galaxy bias is valid.\footnote{Euclid Collaboration: Gouyou Beauchamps et al. (in prep.) analyse the validity of the linear galaxy bias prescription in angular statistics for a \Euclid sample defined in Flagship.
 The authors recommend defining a maximum $k_{\rm{max}}=0.2\,\invhMpc$ to avoid significant deviations from the linear galaxy bias regime.
-However, given that this recommendation is made for the Flagship simulation, and the main analyses of this work are performed with synthetic \glspl{dv}, the slightly more optimistic scale cut of $k_{\rm{max}}=0.3\,\invhMpc$ that we employ will not yield any bias in our constraints, just a small increase in the constraining power for \gls{ggl} and \gls{gc}.} For \gls{wl}, we define two scale cuts, $k_{\mathrm{max}}=1\,\invhMpc$ and $k_{\mathrm{max}}=3\,\invhMpc$, to test how the constraining power varies when including smaller scales.
-In this way, we capture the regime where systematic uncertainties are subdominant with respect to statical ones \citep{takahashi_2012, Doux_2021, Doux_2022, FLAMINGO_2023, EuclidEmulator2}.
+However, given that this recommendation is made for the Flagship simulation, and the main analyses of this work are performed with synthetic \glspl{dv}, the slightly more optimistic scale cut of $k_{\rm{max}}=0.3\,\invhMpc$ that we employed does not yield any bias in our constraints, just a small increase in the constraining power for \gls{ggl} and \gls{gc}.} For \gls{wl}, we defined two scale cuts, $k_{\mathrm{max}}=1\,\invhMpc$ and $k_{\mathrm{max}}=3\,\invhMpc$, to test how the constraining power varies when including smaller scales.
+In this way, we captured the regime where systematic uncertainties are sub-dominant with respect to statical ones \citep{takahashi_2012, Doux_2021, Doux_2022, FLAMINGO_2023, EuclidEmulator2}.